 Criss-crossed by rivers and hemmed in by mountains, Morioka has been nicknamed “the capital of forest and water” for its natural beauty.
 A generous array of festivals truly makes this city come alive with color and excitement.

-Morioka during cherry blossom season
+Morioka cherry blossoms

 The Ishiwarizakura, or rock-splitting cherry tree, is Morioka’s most intriguingly unique attraction, and a national treasure of Japan.
 Located on the grounds of the district courthouse, it’s a beautiful 400-year-old cherry tree growing mysteriously through two broken halves of a granite boulder.

 The beloved tree is an inspiring sight, especially when change-heralding sakura bloom in the spring.

 With Morioka’s three types of famous noodles, you could eat a different bowl for every meal of the day.

 Reimen and jajamen have worldly influences: potato-starch based ramen noodles are based on a Korean dish and often served with kimchi and even a slice of fruit, while tasty jajamen is the local version of Chinese black bean noodles.

 But the most interesting dish of all is wanko soba, arguably the most fun and game-like noodle-eating experience you could have.